jonnonz1/nz-statute-book/acts/public/1992/public-and-community-housing-management-act-1992.md

 ### 3 Saving in respect of 55+ rent protection programme
 (1) This clause applies to an affected tenant who, immediately before the appointed day, was receiving, and was entitled to receive, the protection of the 55+ rent protection programme.
-(2) The income-related rent for any HNZ housing occupied immediately before the appointed day by an affected tenant to whom subclause (1) applies must be calculated by deducting from the rent otherwise payable under the calculation mechanism (capped at the market rent for the housing) the appropriate rebate (if any)—
+(2) The income-related rent for any Kāinga Ora housing occupied immediately before the appointed day by an affected tenant to whom subclause (1) applies must be calculated by deducting from the rent otherwise payable under the calculation mechanism (capped at the market rent for the housing) the appropriate rebate (if any)—
   (a) calculated under subclause (3); and
   (b) where appropriate, reduced under subclause (4).
 (3) The rebate is the amount (if any) by which—exceeds—